752963e64/752963e64/README.md

 To be clearer, There is no need a reasoning layer on top algorithm that are already reasoning.
 succinctly:
 - senior system engineer (yeah let's make a crapy programming language jit or not...)
-- intermediate UX devel (U wanna box cliping or do we play texture...)
+- intermediate UX devel (U wanna box cliping or do we play texture, the DE toolkit? maybe...)
 - intermediate game devel (this object handles all the pnj on screen...)
 ```